1D setups

 • Fixed-acceleration gravity combined with outflow boundary conditions

-• Accuracy of the gravity source terms.
+• Accuracy of the gravity source term.

 Parameters: